Optimization and Problem Solving of Pandora FMS

 • If you start the client and MySQL server are in the same machine, use sockets instead of TCP/IP connexions when connecting with MySQL (this could result in an improvement of a 7.5%).
 Do it without specifying the host name or the localhost when connecting with MySQL.
 Disable the start of the binary session and the replication if it only launches a MySQL host server.

-• Pandora FMS works on MySQL and it is recommended to use the modified version of MySQL (Percona Server for MySQL), which offers a better performance.
+• Pandora FMS works on MySQL and it is recommended to use the modified version of MySQL (Percona Server for MySQL), which offers better performance.
 The plugins programmed are for Percona®.

 Please note that the following items greatly affect performance: